-The next supermoon will occur on 24 June 2021 and will be known as a ‘Super Strawberry Moon’.
+Tonight’s full Moon, 24 June 2021, will be the last so-called ‘supermoon’ of the year, designated a ‘Super Strawberry Moon’.
 But what is a supermoon, when do they occur, and are they really something to get excited about?

 Supermoons occur at perigee: the point in the Moon’s orbit where it’s closest to Earth.
 A perigee full Moon appears a little brighter and larger than an average full Moon, and is known by some as a ‘supermoon’.

 Generally speaking, however, astronomers don’t tend to use these terms (likely a result of the term supermoon’s astrological origins), and the technical name for a ‘supermoon’ is a perigee syzygy Moon.